IBCS® Certified Analyst (public)

 Ronald van Lent

-Ronald van Lent is Managing Partner at JUGO in The Netherlands.
+Ronald van Lent is Managing Partner at JUGO in the Netherlands.
 JUGO provide Business Intelligence consultancy and one focus area is data visualization applying the IBCS concept.

 Dr. Mladen Meter